hann1010/High_Teperature_Thermostat/README.md

 # High_Teperature_Thermostat
-    Tested up to 250 in celsus.
+    Tested up to 250 in celsius.
     This is an application for Arduino.